 Install the companion package to follow along the vignette:

-install.packages('bossrdata', repos = 'https://pennsive.github.io/drat', type='source')
+install.packages('bossrdata', repos = 'https://pennsive.github.io/drat', type='source').

-dataset in bossrdata
+The oligo dataset in bossrdata consists of

 a small 4D array from a region-of-interest in cortex from an adult